-- Can I make my own product instead?
+- Is it possible for me to make my own product instead?

 - Can I use an alternative?
 E.g. instead of using a body lotion, maybe switching to something like a raw ingredient such as coconut oil, shea butter or olive oil.

 And lastly, the talk of the longevity of a product.
-We all know by now that the chemical-filled products have a long shelf life.
+We all know by now that chemical-filled products have a long shelf life.
 Years in fact.
 How can that be?
-What are the preservatives that they are using to keep the product shelf stable for that long?
+What are the preservatives that they are using to keep the product shelf-stable for that long?
 It’s a key component to making a product regardless if it’s natural or not.